 Use the Salesforce Connector to gain valuable insights from your sales data and drive the execution of work across teams.
 The Connector can automate and streamline a wide variety of business processes, including sales handoffs to professional services, pipeline review and forecasting, commissions calculation and approvals, and territory management.

 Use the Service Cloud Connector to track and calculate on service data for your organization, including accurate escalated case tracking, visibility into interactions with top Accounts and Contacts and your team’s Case close duration to ensure your team is staying on track to meet SLA times

 |The Salesforce and Service Cloud Connectors are available as their own premium offerings.
 For information about pricing and purchasing, please contact our sales team.|

 This article provides information on the latest Connectors.
 If you're looking for information in the legacy Smartsheet Links integration with Salesforce, check out the setup guide.

 Before you Begin: Requirements

-Set Up a Connection Between Salesforce and Smartsheet
+Set Up a Connection Between Salesforce or Service Cloud and Smartsheet

 Manage Connector Access and Workflow Permissions